 Bring the kiddos (ages 4-8), adult and your stuffie, and learn all about one of our Zoo’s special animals.
 Enjoy a morning of snacks, activities, books and play while making and delivering an enrichment gift straight to the zoo animal you’ve been learning about.
 When the fun is done, your child will receive a surprise-filled treat bag to take home.
-Cost: Children: $23.00 for current Oakland Zoo members / $26.00 for non-members.
-Adults: $12.00 members / $15.00 non-members Parking Fee: $8.00 for non-members.
-Free for members.
+Cost: $23 member childfren, $26 non-members; $12 member adults, $15 non-members.
+Parking Fee: $8 non-members, free for members.
 Registration required here.
 For more info, visit their website.

 Bear Valley Visitor Center, Point Reyes